 Partners do not need to document that the expenditure has been incurred and paid out or that the flat rate corresponds to the reality.
 Accordingly, no documentation on office and administrative expenditure is required to be provided to the FLC.
 However, the partners are responsible to ensure that under this expenditure category only above listed costs are incurred.

-13.3 Travel and accommodation costs
+11.2 Travel and accommodation costs

-According to article 5 of Commission Delegated Regulation (EU) No 481/2014 travel and accommodation costs refer to the expenditures on travel and accommodation of the staff of the project partner organization for missions necessary for the implementation of the operation.
+Travel and accommodation costs refer to the expenditures on travel and accommodation of the staff of the project partner organization for missions necessary for the implementation of the operation.